bcbio/bcbio-nextgen/docs/contents/configuration.rst

    -  :ref:`sample-configuration` metadata key/value pairs.
 Any columns not
       falling into the above cases will go into the metadata section.
-A ``ped`` specification will allow bcbio to read family, gender and phenotype information from a PED input file.
+A ``ped`` specification will allow bcbio to read family, gender and phenotype information from a PED input file and use it for batch, sex and phenotype, respectively.
+The PED inputs supplement information from the standard template file, so if you specify a value in the template CSV the PED information will no overwrite it.

   Individual column items can contain booleans (true or false), integers, or lists (separated by semi-colons).
 These get converted into the expected time